Can I install an SSD without reinstalling Windows?

 There may be other reasons on the boot up failure.
 For more information, please refer to cloned hard drive won’t boot.

 How to install an SSD without reinstalling Windows 7/8/10?
 Actually, it is fairly easy so long as you follow the instruction strictly.
 AOMEI Backupper enables you to migarte the entire disk or only system drive(s) to SSD with several clicks.
+Transferring Windows 10 to NVMe SSD is a great option, because this mode of SSD has the fastest writing and reading speed.

 As a comprehensive data protection software, AOMEI Backupper also provides complete backup and restore features, like schedule backup, incremental and differential backup, restore system to different computer, etc.